MatthieuXMoreau/HTS_M2-IMaLiS_2020/TD_RNAseq/TD_RNAseq.md

 Data used in these practical were collected from the following publication:

 >Guida, A., Lindstädt, C., Maguire, S. L., Ding, C., Higgins, D. G., Corton, N. J., Berriman, M., et al. (2011).
-Using RNA-seq to determine the transcriptional landscape and the hypoxic response of the pathogenic yeast Candida parapsilosis.
+Using RNA-seq to determine the transcriptional landscape and the hypoxic response of the pathogenic yeast *Candida parapsilosis*.
 BMC genomics
 >[Guida *et al*.
 BMC Genomics 2011 ](https://bmcgenomics.biomedcentral.com/articles/10.1186/1471-2164-12-628)

 #